Sayapatri/5bitEncoder/README.md

 # 5bitEncoder

-Generate "5 bit BAUDOT code" with Arduino with PS2Keyboard as input data
+Generate "5 bit BAUDOT code" with Arduino and PS2Keyboard as input data.
+It supports real-time input from the keyboard as it can be used for actual communication of amateur radio.

 INSTALL LIBRARY IN ARDUINO DIRECTORY